WillCHL/CleanData/CodeBook.md

 Further information on the dataset can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+The data was derived from accelerometer and gyroscope 3-axial signals a smart phone and processed to produce time and frequency domain variables.

 ## Variables
 * subject: The subject number from the study (factor variable 1:30).
 * activity: The activity number from the study (factor variable 1:6 levels: